-Yellowstone National Park has a self-guided, Junior Ranger program for visiting children 4 years and older.
+Yellowstone National Park has a self-guided Junior Ranger program for visiting children 4 years and older.
 This program is a way to introduce children—and those young at heart—to the natural wonders of the park and their own role in preserving these wonders for the future.
-Full-color booklets are available at park visitor centers for $3 and a patch is awarded to those who complete the requirements.
+Full-color booklets are available at park visitor centers for $3 and a badge is awarded to those who complete the requirements.

-After completing the age-appropriate requirements described inside the booklet and reviewing their work with a ranger at any visitor center, participants are awarded an official Yellowstone Junior Ranger patch.
-Modeled after the National Park Service patch, these patches are shaped like an arrowhead and feature a geyser for 4–7 year olds, a grizzly bear for 8–12 year olds, and a bison for those 13–113 years.
+After completing the age-appropriate requirements described inside the booklet and reviewing their work with a ranger at any visitor center, participants are awarded an official Yellowstone Junior Ranger badge.
+Modeled after the National Park Service patch, these wooden badges are shaped like an arrowhead and feature a geyser, a mountain peak, and a bison.

-Requirements include attending a ranger-led program, hiking on a park trail or boardwalk, and completing activities in the booklet to learn more about park resources, issues, and concepts such as hydrothermal geology, wildlife, and fire ecology.
+Requirements include visiting with a ranger, hiking on a park trail or boardwalk, and completing activities in the booklet to learn more about park resources, issues, and concepts such as hydrothermal geology, wildlife, and fire ecology.
 Both children and adults benefit by learning more about the park and sharing the fun of becoming a Junior Ranger.

 Winter Junior Rangers

 If you visit Yellowstone in winter, you can also participate in the winter Junior Ranger program.

 Explore opportunities to participate in special interest Junior Ranger programs with downloadable booklets and virtual badges.